py-why/EconML/doc/spec/motivation.rst

 price discount on the demand as a function of characteristics of the consumer.
 Similarly it arises in medical trials where the goal is to estimate the effect of a drug treatment on the clinical response of a patient as a function of patient characteristics.
-In many such settings we have an abundance of observational data, where the treatment was chosen via some unknown policy and the ability to run control A/B tests is limited.
+In many such settings we have an abundance of observational data, where the treatment was chosen via some unknown policy and the ability to run A/B tests is limited.

 The EconML package implements recent techniques in the literature at the intersection of econometrics and machine learning that tackle the problem of heterogeneous treatment effect estimation via machine learning based approaches.